Skip to main content

 Explain what you feel, in your own language.

 Speak or type symptoms naturally.
-SymptomSignal asks a few clarifying questions, checks for warning signs, helps you track symptoms over time, and creates a doctor-ready summary when needed.
+SymptomSignal asks a few clarifying questions, checks for warning signs, helps you track changes, and creates a doctor-ready summary when needed.

 • Voice or text symptom reporting